The Air Flow Sensor or Mass Airflow Sensor (MAF) is one of the

 BUICK Park Avenue Mass air flow sensor requires no

 regular maintenance.
 On mass air flow sensors with a sense wire, this wire can become

 contaminated with dust particles.
 These particles can be removed with automotive

 solvents that are safe for the use on mass air flow sensors.
-MAZDA GLC mass air
+BUICK Park Avenue mass air

 flow sensors are commonly misdiagnosed.
 Before replacing the mass air flow sensor